-3.1.2.
+3.1.3.
 Ethiopia

-The IMF has time series for military expenditure from 1985 through 1990 in its publication Government Finance Statistics Yearbook 1994.
+The IMF has time series for military expenditure from 1985 through 1991 in its publication Government Finance Statistics Yearbook 1995.
 It is, however, possible to find information from 1972 in earlier editions, but in the period 1975-1984 data on military expenditure are only presented in a combined category "General public services and Defense".
 The data are shown in national currency (birr) at current prices for the fiscal year, which begins on 8 July.
-In the next to last edition of the yearbook (1993) there is only one observation: from 1989.
-In the latest version from 1994 the time series for military expenditure have thus been expanded, indicating easier access to data.
-No revision was made to expenditure in 1989, however, entailing that the amounts specified are identical in both editions.
+In the 1993 edition of the yearbook there is only one observation: from 1989.
+In the latest version from 1995 the time series for military expenditure have been revised and expanded, indicating easier access to data.
+Compared with the 1994 yearbook the GDP figures have been revised upwards, entailing that the figures for the military burden (military expenditure as a percentage of GDP) are considerably lower when calculated with the help of these latest figures.